mrcyberfighter/libaescprintf/README.rst

 a universal lightweight pretty print library using

-termcap for getting universal escape.
+termcap for getting universal escape sequences.

 Because I have try to find it alone without success.